 Always buy Organic

-As with most things, choosing organic tea is much better for your health and for that of the environment.
+As with most things, choosing organic tea is a bulletproof recommendation and much better for your health and for that of the environment.
 The tea plant ‘camellia sinensis’ and herbs, absorb pesticides readily, so choosing to buy organic means no hidden nasties in your healthy cup of tea.
 When purchasing organic tea look for the certified organic bud logo to ensure the organic integrity of your tea.
 If more people choose to buy organic tea, more farmers will be encouraged to grow it, which means less toxic chemicals on and in our tea and less harm caused to the earth.

 Use Full Leaf Teas